abhijeetp94/VQE-Task-1/Readme.md

 # VQE for ZZ

 This is a simple Variational Quantum Eigensolver just for practice purposes.
-It has a very simple Hamiltonian i.e. $`Z\otimes Z`$.
+It has a very simple Hamiltonian i.e. the ZZ Hamiltonian.
+[]